 One of the most underrated soul/dance groups of the 70s, the Trammps remain notable in many circles for a single song, 1977's seminal disco anthem, "Disco Inferno."
 However, as pioneers in the development of Disco from the foundation of early 70s Soul music, the Trammps' legacy and influence extend well beyond the seven minutes of that one recording.

-Originally formed as the Volcanos (a group that included producer/guitarist extraordinaire Ron "Have Mercy" Kersey), the most popular Trammps lineup consisted of dynamic lead singer Jimmy Ellis as well as vocalists Robert Upchurch, Harold Wade and Stanley Wade and legendary Philly drummer Earl Young.
+Originally formed as the Volcanos (a group that included producer/guitarist extraordinaire Ron "Have Mercy" Kersey), the most popular Trammps lineup consisted of dynamic lead singer Jimmy Ellis as well as vocalists Robert Upchurch, Harold Wade and Stanley Wade and legendary Philly drummer Earl Young, who is often credited with creating the four-on-the-floor disco sound.
 They scored their first hit in 1972 on Buddah Records with an uptempo, pre-disco dance remake of Judy Garland's "Zing Went the Strings of My Heart."
-It was a great cut and displayed Ellis's dynamic, gravelly lead vocals as well as the solid group harmonies.
+It was a great cut and displayed Ellis's dynamic, gravelly lead vocals, nicely offset by Young's bass parts and the solid group harmonies.
 It was featured on the subsequently released Legendary Zing Album, which also included the minor midtempo hit "Hold Back the Night."

 The Trammps' 1976 and '77 albums, Where the Happy People Go and Disco Inferno were joyous dance masterpieces, and were the group's high points.
 While the lyrics were often lightweight (or in the case of songs like "Body Contact Contract," - a song using trite legalese terms as metaphors for love - downright absurd) the grooves were irresistible, and the group laid down some of the hottest cuts that of the era, including the two title cuts as well as "(I Feel Like I've Been Living on) The Dark Side of the Moon," and "Soul Searchin' Time."